Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nmIwxwjWDp4.md

 # [October 19th, 2021 Livestream](../2021-10-19.md)
 ## Q&A: Any plans in the future for new Machines to make Power?
 https://www.youtube.com/watch?v=nmIwxwjWDp4
-This question was possibly duplicated with a more recent answer: [July 5th, 2022 Livestream Q&A: More Power options?](./yt-f4VpbHVUJk8.md) [https://www.youtube.com/watch?v=f4VpbHVUJk8](https://www.youtube.com/watch?v=f4VpbHVUJk8)
+This question was possibly duplicated with a more recent answer: [August 30th, 2022 Livestream Q&A: New machines or generators planned one day?](./yt-Gzqh9pNfY2M.md) [https://www.youtube.com/watch?v=Gzqh9pNfY2M](https://www.youtube.com/watch?v=Gzqh9pNfY2M)

 ### Topics